purplezi/PurpleCypress/English/compositiomodel.md

 ## 5.Parellelism

-With the rapid development of economy,the remarkable improvement/steady growth of people's living standard,...
+With the rapid development of economy,the remarkable improvement of technological level,steady growth of people's living standard,...

 ## 6.There/It

+It is universally acknowledged that ...

+It is undeniable that.../There is no denying that...

 ## 7.Inversion